← Back to Blog

 Week 4+, silent: Treat it as a soft no. Many employers never send rejection emails to applicants screened out early.
 Stop waiting on this one.

-The single most useful habit here is to mentally close any application at the 4-week mark.
-Not because you have been formally rejected, but because waiting on a role that has gone cold drains energy you should be spending on the next 5 applications.
+The most useful habit is to mentally close any application at the 4-week mark.
+Not because you were formally rejected, but because waiting on a cold role costs you applications you have not sent yet.

 When and How to Follow Up (With a Script)